from __future__ import annotations

 if async_req:

-future = self.runner.run(self.stub.Delete.future, request, timeout=timeout)
+future_result = self.runner.run(self.stub.Delete.future, request, timeout=timeout)

-return PineconeGrpcFuture(future)
+return PineconeGrpcFuture(

 else:

-return self.runner.run(self.stub.Delete, request, timeout=timeout)
+response, initial_metadata = self.runner.run(self.stub.Delete, request, timeout=timeout)

 [docs]